Assange's Lawsuit for Better Asylum Conditions Denied by Ecuadorian Judge

-Assange's lawsuit, filed in late October, alleged that the Ecuadorian government was violating his rights as an Ecuadorian citizen (which he has been since December) through forcing Assange to comply with rules such as not commenting on politics and onerous regulations about allowing visitors to see him.
+Assange's lawsuit, filed in late October, alleged that the Ecuadorian government was violating his rights as an Ecuadorian citizen (which he has been since December) by forcing Assange to comply with rules such as not commenting publicly on politics and onerous regulations about allowing visitors to see him.

-If he didn't follow those rules, Assange would be liable to expulsion from the Ecuadorian Embassy in London, where he has lived for years fearing prosecution by a federal grand jury in the United States for publishing secretive diplomatic and military cables when he was still in charge of Wikileaks.
+If he didn't follow those rules, Assange would be liable to be expelled from the Ecuadorian Embassy in London, where he has lived for years fearing prosecution by a federal grand jury in the United States for publishing secret diplomatic and military cables when he was still in charge of WikiLeaks.

 Assange testified in court about his situation through Skype, according to images posted on social media.